Why Moms Should Own Coconut Oil

 Diaper Rash Cream:

 - You can apply coconut oil regularly as a natural antibacterial barrier.
-But for a rash, it is a proven natural treatment.
+But for a rash, it is a natural treatment.

 Baby tooth paste